semgrep/semgrep/PRIVACY.md

 ### Pseudoanonymization

 Certain identifying data (e.g. project URLs) are pseudoanonymized before being sent to the r2c backend.

 "Pseudoanonymized" means the data are transformed using a deterministic cryptographically secure hash.
+When the input data are unknown, this hash is expensive to reverse.
+However, when input data are known, a reverse dictionary of identifiers to hashes can be built.
+Hence, data are anonymous only when the source values are unknown.

 We use a deterministic hash to:
 * Track performance and value improvements over succesive runs on projects